erlanggaptrs/erlanggaptrs/README.md

 **`(Student/Developer/Streamer)`**

 Hey!
 I am Erlangga Putera Setiawan but people used to call me Gaga.
 Currently i am still pursuing my Bachelor Degree on Majoring Computer Science at Esa Unggul University.
 I have a big interest on learning about Cloud Computing, Software Engineering, Web Development and also all of the newest technology that are happening on IT industry.
 In the meantime i just started learning about Linux, Data Engineering, Docker, Kubernetes, Cloud Networking, and DevOps.
-I am also a good player on some game such as Valorant (Radiant) and Mobile Legends (Ex Professional Player).
-I stream Valorant almost everynight at my Tiktok @erlanggaptrs while making some content about my gameplay everyday.

 ---